ICYuzeWang/Web/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yuze Wang is a master of research in medical technology.
 He is committed to applying artificial intelligence and virtual reality to human health and well-being.
-His research interests include medical imaging, surgical innovation, and patient rehabilitation.
+His research interests include medical imaging, surgical innovation and patient rehabilitation.
 {style="text-align: justify;"}